samuxyz/mongo-blog/tutorial-review.md

 });
 ```

-The only action left is the ability of deleting a specific blog post by sending its id.
-Mongoose once again provides a function `deleteOne` we can use to tell Mongo to delete the post with that id:
+The last action we will add is the ability to delete a specific blog post by sending its `id`.
+Mongoose once again provides a function `deleteOne` that we can use to tell our Mongo database to delete the post with that `id`:

 ```javascript
 ...